-Questions OCC TV Foreshadowed changes? to be seen whether they may be a topic of concern for future reports.
-4. Licensing of foreign channels Allowed, prohibited or unregulated?
-No licensing requirement for domestic or foreign OCC TV services.
+Questions OCC TV Foreshadowed changes?
 5. Licence fees and taxation None.
 But offshore-based providers of digital services (including OCC service providers) are required to charge GST on their services delivered into Australia.
 6. Rate regulation Including wholesale and retail rate regulation and whether there are any price controls on eg. basic tier None, other than under general competition law.
 7. Programme packaging Including tiering, bundling, any mandatory a la carte No restrictions.
 8. Restrictions on advertising Including localisation rules, revenue and minutage restrictions No ad revenue limit applies to OCC services, whether free or subscription.
 The content of advertisements included in programming via OCC TV is regulated by a framework of laws, regulations and standards which are administered by certain regulatory bodies (see 'Advertising Matrix for Australia' for more in this regard).
 There are specific requirements that apply in relation to the advertising of certain goods and services including, for example, alcohol, food and beverages, pharmaceutical goods and gambling (noting our comments in the adjoining column in relation to the future of gambling advertising in Australia - 'Foreshadowed changes?')
 Tobacco advertising is prohibited in Australia.
 In June 2023, the Federal Government released a report titled 'You win some, you lose more', which followed an inquiry into online gambling and its impact on those experiencing gambling harm.
 The Report noted that, amongst other things, there is a growing community sentiment that there is currently too much gambling advertising, and that current restrictions are insufficient.
 As part of the Report, the Committee recommended that the Federal Government implement a comprehensive ban on all forms of advertising for online gambling, to be introduced in four phases over three years (culminating in a complete ban on gambling advertising by 2026).
+Since then, the Australian Government has been involved in consultations with a number of stakeholders from the sports and media industry in Australia as it considers its response to the Committee's recommendations.
+A number of key stakeholders from the industry, including, in particular, sporting codes, major media companies and wagering operators, have been engaged in significant lobbying efforts to persuade the Government not to implement a complete ban on